BizTalk Server: Transform text files (Flat Files) into XML – A practical example (Part 3)

 Constructing a Flat Files Schema – Practical example

-The solution of this example, as well all the code, is available on GitHub: https://github.com/sandroasp/BizTalk-Server-Learning-Path/tree/master/Working-with-Schemas/Transform-text-files-Flat-Files-into-XML
+The solution of this example, as well as all the code, is available on GitHub: https://github.com/sandroasp/BizTalk-Server-Learning-Path/tree/master/Working-with-Schemas/Transform-text-files-Flat-Files-into-XML

-We begin then by launching Visual Studio 2010 and create a new BizTalk project:
+We begin by launching Visual Studio 2010 and creating a new BizTalk project:

 • “File –> New –> Project”, on BizTalk Projects, select the option “Empty BizTalk Server Project”;